 Mr. Raymond Wendell Adriano | Philippines

-Here are stories of lives saved, towns united, and connections sustained.
-Here are stories of communities fed, finances aided, and memorable experiences cherished.
+Here are stories of lives saved, communities united, and hope sustained.
+Here are stories of families fed, finances aided, and memorable experiences cherished.
 Behind these stories is the worldwide-spread of Southville’s modern-day heroes from alumni, parents, and partners greater than the virus itself.
-They are the heroes who, despite the risk and discrimination, left homes that provide the ordinary us with comfort and safety while they heal the suffering world we can barely see, in corners far from our reach.
+They are the heroes who, despite the risk and discrimination, left homes that provide the ordinary us with comfort and safety while they heal the suffering world we can barely see in corners far from our reach.

 Be Amazing.
 Be Southville.